• Skip to primary navigation

 This cake can be made up to two days ahead of serving.
 Once cooled, wrap completely in plastic wrap to prevent drying.
 Store at room temperature.

 This cake can also be frozen for up to 4 weeks.
 Wrap thoroughly in plastic wrap and freeze on a baking sheet.
-Thaw at room temperature at least four hours before serving.
+Thaw at room temperature for at least four hours before serving.

 More great holiday desserts